mah0x211/lua-net/doc/net_dgram_socket.md

 ## ifname, err = sock:mcastif( [ifname] )

-get the `IP_MULTICAST_IF` value, or change that value to an argument value.
+get the `IP_MULTICAST_IF` value, or change that state to an argument value.

 **Parameters**